This page is referenced by:

 HIST 2F90 - Money and Power in the Atlantic World, 1400-1850

-Contact Information: Please use the Messages tool in Sakai to contact members of the teaching team.
+Contact Information: Please use the Messages tool in Brightspace to email members of the teaching team.

-Times and Locations: There are no scheduled lecture or seminar meetings.
+Times and Locations: There are no scheduled lectures or seminar meetings.
 However, there are weekly online readings and assignments, and you must plan time throughout each week during the academic year to work on these.
 It is your responsibility to keep up with assignments and stay on schedule.
+Unless otherwise noted, new Lessons start on Mondays at 8 am, and close on Fridays at 6pm.

 This course explores the practice of history through an examination of the early modern Atlantic World.
-We will combine an emphasis on traditional historical practices and digital research tools.Additional Description:
+We will combine an emphasis on traditional historical practices with digital research tools.Additional Description:

 The course does not have fixed class times, but all students must progress through the course at roughly the same pace, week by week.
 The course consists of an introductory week plus five modules of varying lengths:

-This course operates in two main online locations: in your course e-textbook (where you’re reading this syllabus), and on Sakai.
+This course operates in two main online locations: in your course e-textbook (where you’re reading this syllabus), and on Brightspace.
 The e-textbook is not a traditional textbook, of course, but it is meant to function in many regards like one.
 In it you'll find outlines, learning outcomes, and questions for each week, as well as general guidelines for the assignments.
 There are also links to video introductions and screencasts, as well as links to relevant online information.
-Your Sakai page is your workbook.
-The weekly readings and other sources are there, as are the forum where you'll post your comments (like an online seminar), the message app, and the tools you'll use to submit your actual assignments.
+Your Brightspace page is your workbook.
+The weekly readings and other sources are there, as are the forum where you'll post your comments (like an online seminar), the messages tool, and the tools you'll use to submit your actual assignments.
+See the video linked in the Overview page in Brightspace for Prof. Samson's tour of Brightspace.

 Each week’s lesson plan will follow the same structure.
 It will consist of the following categories:

-- Questions to consider, and learning activity (course e-text, plus activities on Sakai)
+- Questions to consider, and learning activity (course e-text, plus activities on Brightspace, such as forums)

-- Primary sources (listed in course e-text, but access through Sakai)
+- Primary sources (listed in course e-textbook, but access through Brightspace)

-- Secondary sources (listed in course e-text, but access through Sakai)
+- Secondary sources (listed in course e-textbook, but access through Brightspace)

-Assignment guidelines will also follow a template that consists of these parts:
+Assignment guidelines will also generally follow a template that consists of these parts:

 - Detailed instructions